 We endeavour to ensure that the education we provide encourages the cultural, moral, intellectual and physical development of each child, and that the nature of the curriculum as a whole is differentiated, broad and balanced.
-To respond to these requirements, class organization is flexible .Sometimes your child will work with pupils of the same age .
-At other times your child will learn in mixed age groups.
+To respond to these requirements, class organization is flexible with work sometimes provided on the basis of age.
+At other times children of various ages comprising of more than one school year will work together on the same task.
 The children will be taught as a class unit led by one teacher.

 Learning experiences will be planned carefully and in a structured way, ensuring that there are broad and balanced experiences across the curriculum.
 Thematic methods are employed to provide cross-curricular experiences, with the intention of providing a child-focused education.
-See the document 'Gyda dygnwch a dysg fe dyfwn' which is on our website.)